facebook/react/docs/docs/context.md

 )
 ```

-## Referencing context in stateless functional components
+## Referencing Context in Stateless Functional Components

 Stateless functional components are also able to reference `context` if `contextTypes` is defined as a property of the function.
-The following code shows the `Button` component above written as a stateless functional component.
+The following code shows a `Button` component written as a stateless functional component.

 ```javascript
 const Button = ({children}, context) =>